 Prognostication of traumatic brain injury outcomes in older trauma patients: A novel risk assessment tool based on initial cranial CT findings

-Stawicki, Stanislaw P.; Wojda, Thomas R.; Nuschke, John D.; Mubang, Ronnie N.; Cipolla, James; Hoff, William S.; Hoey, Brian A.; Thomas, Peter G.; Sweeney, Joan; Ackerman, Daniel J.; Hosey, Jonathan; and Falowski, Steven, "Prognostication of traumatic brain injury outcomes in older trauma patients: A novel risk assessment tool based on initial cranial CT findings" (2017).
-Center for Neurosciences Research @SLUHN Articles & Publications.
-5.
+Stawicki, Stanislaw P.; Wojda, Thomas R.; Nuschke, John D.; Mubang, Ronnie N.; Cipolla, James; Hoff, William S.; Hoey, Brian A.; Thomas, Peter G.; Sweeney, Joan; Ackerman, Daniel; Hosey, Jonathan; and Falowski, Steven, "Prognostication of traumatic brain injury outcomes in older trauma patients: A novel risk assessment tool based on initial cranial CT findings" (2017).
+Regional Trauma Network @SLUHN Articles & Publications.
+15.